 Thanks to a new website and a commitment to inbound marketing, Nash Painting has watched its organic rankings steady improve.
 Despite tough competition, the crew at Nash Painting enjoy 1st-page listings on SERP

-Reason #8: It’s Your Online Brochure
+Reason #8: Your Website is Your Online Brochure

 Unless you spend a ton of time on the road or behind a booth at a trade show, brochures are a thing of the past.
 Save the dollars you’d spend on print collateral and invest them in a great website.
 If you’re a seasoned networker and you see a lot of benefit from your face-to-face interactions, even better!
 Hand a potential customer your beautifully branded business card and direct them to your similarly branded, mobile responsive website that’s chock-full of great information.